Accessing the Tor network

 Note

-If you wish to upgrade TorBrowser, simply delete the tor-browser_en-US folder from your Desktop directory and repeat only the steps 1-6!
+If you wish to upgrade TorBrowser, delete the tor-browser_en-US folder from your Desktop directory and repeat only the steps 1-6!

 See also